sheos-org/eos21/README.md

 * **eos21/package.json** - NPM installer for test suite

 ----------
+### Contributions

-##### EOS21 is open-source and it can be customized or built-on by other developers.
-Some of the ideas we have include:
+** *EOS21 is open-source and we encourage you to customize, fork, and use the code.
+We built this as a example case.
+Some of the ideas we have include:* **

 * **EOS21 contracts could be modified to power a snapshot distribution using registration of EOS accounts or keys.**
+* **EOS21 contracts could be modified to burn ETH tokens by sending them to a 0x00 address after the Oracle successfully moves them to EOS.**
 * **EOS21 could be modified to allow tokens to travel both ways in the Teleporter ETH ↔ EOS.**
 * **EOS21 could create public keys on either chain which share the same private key.**
 * **EOS21 could be used to authenticate ETH transactions using EOS or vice-versa.**
-* **EOS21 oracle could be written to run entirely on an EOS chain (instead of js).**
+* **EOS21 oracle could be written to run entirely on an EOS chain (instead of node.js).**
 * **EOS21 can be used to move tokens between EOS sister-chains.**
 * **EOS21 Solidity contract could be rewritten to support other chains such as Stellar.**
 ----------